NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Herd Mask.md

 * * *

-**Craft Requirements** Supply a casting of [[Spells/Translocate|Translocate]].
+**Craft Requirements** Supply a casting of [[Translocate|Translocate]].
 You can link a _herd mask_ you create to another _herd mask_ in your possession when you finish crafting it, which causes it to be linked to the chosen mask as well as all other _herd masks_ that are also linked to the chosen mask.

 *Source: Pathfinder Treasure Vault*
 *OGL*